emilywelsch/todo/NOTES.md

 # Step 1: Integrate Basic Theme to Asset Pipeline

-  [X] View homepage with stubbed out, non-dynamic page with the theme
+  # View homepage with stubbed out, non-dynamic page with the theme

 # Step 2: Allow Users to CRUD lists
   # Users create lists
   # Users can see their lists
-  # Users can add items
   # Users can navigate to many lists
   # Users can see each list's items